Leadership & Management apprentices at Kings College Hospital celebrate exam success

 As part of National Apprenticeship Week 2019, apprentices at Kings College Hospital are celebrating their recent examination success.

-Led by DTL's Leadership & Management Lecturer, Stephanie Kingdon, the cohort of ten apprentices sat their mid-term examinations last month and were thrilled to learn that the entire group passed with flying colours; some with results as high as 89%.
+Led by Develop Training's Leadership & Management Lecturer, Stephanie Kingdon, the cohort of ten apprentices sat their mid-term examinations last month and were thrilled to learn that the entire group passed with flying colours; some with results as high as 89%.